sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The file suffix indicating a torch data file --swap                If set, swaps the order of the key and value in token/id mapping --frame-shift-ms FRAME_SHIFT_MS
                           The number of milliseconds that have passed between consecutive frames.
 Used to convert between time in seconds and frame index.
 If your features are the raw samples, set this to 1000 / sample_rate_hz
     --num-workers NUM_WORKERS
                           The number of workers to spawn to process the data.
 0 is serial.
 Defaults to the CPU count --mp-chunk-size MP_CHUNK_SIZE
                           The number of utterances that a multiprocessing worker will process at once.
 Impacts speed and memory consumption.
-    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
-The default is to wait indefinitely.
     --textgrid-suffix TEXTGRID_SUFFIX
                           The file suffix in tg_dir indicating a TextGrid file.
     --tier-name TIER_NAME
                           The name to save the tier with --precision PRECISION
-                          Default precision with which to save floating point values in TextGrid files --quiet               If set, suppresses warnings when lengths cannot be determined --force-method {1,2,3}
+                          Precision with which to save floating point values in TextGrid files --quiet               If set, suppresses warnings when lengths cannot be determined --force-method {1,2,3}
                           Force a specific method of writing to TextGrid (1-3 above).
 Not enough information will lead to an error.